Filed Pursuant to Rule 424(b)(3)

 Registration No. 333-258306

 Lordstown Motors Corp.

-We are registering the securities for resale pursuant to the Selling Securityholders’ registration rights under certain agreements between us and the Selling Securityholders.
-Our registration of the securities covered by the Prospectus and this prospectus supplement does not mean that the Selling Securityholders will offer or sell any of the securities.
-The Selling Securityholders may sell the shares of Class A common stock and Private Placement Warrants covered by the Prospectus and this prospectus supplement in a number of different ways and at varying prices.
-We provide more information about how the Selling Securityholders may sell the securities in the section entitled “Plan of Distribution.”
+The Selling Stockholder may sell the shares of Class A common stock included in the Prospectus and this prospectus supplement in a number of different ways and at varying prices.
+We provide more information about how the Selling Stockholder may sell the shares in the section of the Prospectus entitled “Plan of Distribution.”
+The Selling Stockholder is an “underwriter” within the meaning of Section 2(a)(11) of the Securities Act of 1933, as amended.

-Our Class A common stock is listed on the Nasdaq Global Select Market under the symbol “RIDE”.
-On September 30, 2021, the closing price of our Class A common stock was $7.98 per share.
+Our Class A common stock is listed on the Nasdaq Global Select Market under the symbol “RIDE.”
+On July 11, 2022, the closing price of our Class A common stock was $1.73 per share.